krstem/Tabit_MF/README.md

 - my-app-3 Angular application with UI - here we crate example of login operation, and we're storing data (copy of external app myLoginApp)
 - myLoginApp External Angular application in separate repo (https://github.com/krstem/angular-login-page-ui).
 I try to include external application in to MF arch and to have a store

+## Host app
+- contains shared AppActions, AppEffects and AppReducers
+- AppActions - Unique events that are dispatched from components and services.
+Based on the actions we are updating the store between MF apps, you can call for specific action for specific store (currently product's store)
+- AppReducer - Manage the state changes by taking the current state and the latest action to produce a new state
+- AppEffects - Importing all possible effects in app to provide new sources of actions
 ## Task Project Structure:
 1. Host Application: This application acts as the container and manages the overall layout.
 It will house the shared components.